 Disadvantages of mastectomy:

-- Loss of sensation in the breast area or nipple area because nerves in the breast skin, nipple, and areola are damaged or removed during mastectomy.
+Loss of sensation in the breast or nipple area because nerves in the breast skin, nipple, and areola are damaged or removed during mastectomy.

 Deciding Which Breast Cancer Surgery is Best for You

-You will discuss the best option for you with the breast surgeon, who has consulted with the medical oncologist so they can review where the tumor is located, the stage of cancer, and your overall health condition.
+You will discuss the best option for you with the breast cancer surgeon, who has consulted with the medical oncologist and radiation oncologist so they can review where the tumor is located, the stage of cancer, and your overall health condition.

 Together you and your breast cancer care team will develop a treatment plan that’s best for you, including the type and timing of surgery.